 In the cryptocurrency world, there is Bitcoin and there are altcoins.
 In this article, we’re going to take a look at what altcoins are exactly, look at a few different types of altcoins and give you a full understanding of an important aspect of the crypto industry.
+We'll also explain below what the process is on how to buy altcoins.
 Let’s start at the beginning.

 What Are Altcoins?